centreon/centreon-archived/doc/en/upgrade/from_sources.rst

   	Configure Sudo
   ------------------------------------------------------------------------

-The path to Monitoring engine init script.
+Specify the path to the monitoring engine init script:

-For example :
+For example:

-* Centreon Engine : */etc/init.d/centengine*
+* Centreon Engine: */etc/init.d/centengine*
-* Nagios : */etc/init.d/nagios*
+* Nagios: */etc/init.d/nagios*

 ::

   What is the Monitoring engine init.d script ?
   > /etc/init.d/nagios

-The path to broker module configuration directory.
+Specify the path to the Centreon broker module configuration directory:

-For example :
+For example:

-* Centreon Broker : */etc/centreon-broker*
+* Centreon Broker: */etc/centreon-broker*
-* NDO : */etc/nagios*
+* NDO: */etc/nagios*

 ::

   Where is the configuration directory for broker module ?
   > /etc/nagios

-The path to broker daemon init script.
+Specify the path to the Centreon Broker daemon init script:

-For example :
+For example:

 * Centreon Broker : *cbd*